franzbu/EnhancedSpaces.spoon/README.md

 ## First Things First: Who Is This For?
 It is not only power users who sooner or later feel restricted by the confinements of a single screen; there is no such thing as too much space.
 A multi-monitor arrangement is the obvious remedy; however, there is a lesser-known solution that enables the user to have more than one screen on a single display: virtual screens or, as they are called in EnhancedSpaces, mSpaces.

 mSpaces have both advantages and disadvantages when compared to multi-monitor arrangements.
 One of the advantages is that you don't have to move your head around to look at another screen - using mSpaces is like swapping the monitors of your multi-monitor arrangement by means of a keyboard shortcut.
-An obvious disadvantage of mSpaces is that you can't look at more than one of them at a time; however, while every user prefers a different workflow, for many of us looking at two or more monitors simultaneously is simply unnecessary, in which case the benefits of mSpaces comfortably outweigh the downsides.
+An obvious disadvantage of mSpaces is that you can't look at more than one of them at a time; however, while every user prefers a different workflow, for many of us looking at two or more monitors simultaneously is unnecessary, in which case the benefits of mSpaces comfortably outweigh the downsides.

 I dismissed my multi-monitor arrangement in favor of virtual screens years ago and have not looked back.
-I started out using macOS' built-in Spaces and also used various alternatives; however, something was always missing, which eventually led to the development of an application that manages virtual screens and windows the way I've envisioned it.
+I started out using macOS' built-in Spaces and also tried various alternatives; however, something was always missing, which eventually led to the decision to develop an application that manages virtual screens and windows the way I've envisioned it.
 Enter EnhancedSpaces.

 One of EnhancedSpaces' main design goals has been to make managing mSpaces and windows intuitive and efficient.
-A screen and window manager does its job best when you hardly notice it.
-In other words: Your windows have the right size and are in the right place with you investing the least possible time and energy to get there.
+A screen and window manager does its job best when you hardly notice it or, in other words, your windows have the right size and are in the right place with you investing the least possible time and energy to get there.

-EnhancedSpaces' features include using [sticky windows](https://github.com/franzbu/EnhancedSpaces.spoon/tree/main#same-window-on-more-than-one-mspace), [swapping windows](https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/README.md#swapping-windows), [showing all mSpaces](https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/README.md#mspace-control) on a grid with the possibility to cycle through them, and [automatically opening windows](https://github.com/franzbu/EnhancedSpaces.spoon/tree/main#open-windows-in-pre-arranged-mspaces) on predefined mSpaces in predefined sizes and positions.
+EnhancedSpaces' features include using [sticky windows](https://github.com/franzbu/EnhancedSpaces.spoon/tree/main#same-window-on-more-than-one-mspace), [swapping windows](https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/README.md#swapping-windows), [showing all mSpaces](https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/README.md#mspace-control) on a grid while you can cycle through them, and [opening windows](https://github.com/franzbu/EnhancedSpaces.spoon/tree/main#open-windows-in-pre-arranged-mspaces) automatically on predefined mSpaces in predefined sizes and positions.
 Using EnhancedSpaces' window manager you can resize and rearrange your windows with keyboard shortcuts or with your mouse or trackpad.
 Additionally, the most common features are also available via [menu](https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/README.md#menu) and [popup menu](https://github.com/franzbu/EnhancedSpaces.spoon/tree/main#popup-menus).

 Focus has also been given to making EnhancedSpaces a pleasure to use.
-So can you customize EnhancedSpaces' menus to your needs, for example, change them to your preferred language, set [individual wallpapers](https://github.com/franzbu/EnhancedSpaces.spoon/tree/main#custom-wallpapers) for each of your mSpaces, change the appearance of the window switcher, and [resize windows](https://github.com/franzbu/EnhancedSpaces.spoon/tree/main#manual-resizing) into all directions using the whole area of the windows rather than just their borders.
+So can you customize EnhancedSpaces' menus to your needs, for example, change them to your preferred language, set [individual wallpapers](https://github.com/franzbu/EnhancedSpaces.spoon/tree/main#custom-wallpapers) for each of your mSpaces, change the appearance of the window switcher, and [resize windows](https://github.com/franzbu/EnhancedSpaces.spoon/tree/main#manual-resizing) in all directions using the whole area of the windows rather than just their borders.

-Another appeal of EnhancedSpaces is that managing both virtual screens and windows results in synergies that are impossible to achieve when using separate applications, for example, you can drag a window - with your pointing device placed within the whole area of the window, not only its title bar - beyond the borders of the screen and have it reemerge on another mSpace.
+Another appeal of EnhancedSpaces is that managing both virtual screens and windows results in synergies that are impossible to achieve when using separate applications, for example, you can drag a window beyond the borders of the screen and have it reemerge on another mSpace.

 So who is EnhancedSpaces for?
-It has been made for users who like working on multiple screens and want something more efficient and customizable than Apple's Spaces.
+It has been made for users who want to use multiple screens and want an efficient and customizable application to manage them.

-EnhancedSpaces has increased my productivity with macOS.
+EnhancedSpaces has increased my productivity with macOS in a way no other space manager has.
 May it do the same for you.

 ## Introduction